Structure Discovery

 You scaled the team.
 The organization did not scale with it.

 Headcount compounds faster than structure can absorb it.
-OWI maps where ownership has fragmented, where coordination cost is rising, and where the structure breaks at the next stage of growth, before it becomes a crisis.
+OWI maps where ownership has fragmented, where coordination cost is rising, and where the structure breaks next.

 The problem.